 In 2019 BOSP won the Pride of Essex 'Teams of Pride' award

-BOSP offers a wide variety of clubs and peer support sessions at evenings, weekends and school holidays, providing fun and exciting activities with social opportunities, in order to develop the children' and young people's independence, self-esteem and social skills, whilst providing families with vital respite.
+BOSP offers a wide variety of clubs and parent/carer support at evenings, weekends and school holidays, providing fun and exciting activities with social opportunities, in order to develop the children' and young people's independence, self-esteem and social skills, whilst providing families with vital respite.
 Please see our services section for more details.

 Sessions take place in Basildon, Pitsea, Billericay, Wickford and Brentwood, as well as out and about in the community throughout Essex and the London Borough of Havering.